binarylHq/ruby_lepton/index.md

 ## Output

 #### File generation
-By default, file is generated for compression and decompression under `output/` folder
+By default, file is generated after compression and decompression under `output/` folder

 #### Binary data
 Binary data will be returned instead of file by passing `--binary` option